17451k/clade/README.rst

 ~~~~~~~~~~~~

 For a given source file Clade can show in which commands this file
-is compiled, and in which commands it is inderectly used.
+is compiled, and in which commands it is indirectly used.
 This information is called *source graph* and can be generated
 using *clade-src-graph* command line utility: